 ##any

 The Annotation element may contain XML Elements of any kind, i.e. the STMD Schema provides the possibility and capability to code any kind of information regardless of what the STMD specifies.
-This mean the name, structure and attributes of XML elements enclosed by a contentType element is completely free.
+This means, the name, structure and attributes of XML elements enclosed by a contentType element are completely free.

 Annotations